 Trading is very difficult.
-Not only is it difficult to find profitable strategies, you also have to overcome slippage and commission costs.
+Not only is it difficult to find profitable strategies, but you also have to overcome slippage and commission costs.
 Slippage is difficult to estimate.

-In addition I have paid about 250 USD a month for quotes.
+In addition, I have paid about 250 USD a month for quotes.

 This illustrates how much money one has to make just to break even to keep up with the costs!
 And this is just a fraction of commission costs compared to 2008 where I traded many times more.

 Thanks for the insight on commissions it is very helpful to understand the total cost of hitting the button and making the trade.